Azure-Samples/node_express_app/ARM/README.md

-# Deploy a Node app service to Azure
+# Deploy a Node app service

 ## Create a a new Node webapp in Azure using GH Action workflows